verdaux/BookNotes/Phrases/Impressors 16.md

 - [ ] Brief anecdote intermission: A few weeks ago ...
 - [ ]  I know the rotten flesh I put clothes over,
 - [ ] Laughing at you in linen and sunlight
+- [ ] Been listening to the same 200 songs since high school.
+Can’t keep my white clothes clean to save my life.
+And I hate olives.